Shashwat-Joshi/Automation/README.md

 -> instagram.py - It is a basic python code, to login to your instagram account by just running the python code.

+-> youtube.py - Using chrome driver to open youtube.com, then finding search bar and sending info about what to search, after that acessing the search button and clicking it to search (basic code to know more about selenium)